pkardas/notes/books/refactoring.md

 REMOVE DEAD CODE - decent compilers will remove unused code.
 But unused code is still a significant burden when trying to understand how the software works.
 Once code is not used it should be deleted.
-If you need it sometime in future - you have a version control system so you can always dig it out again.
-Commenting out dead code was once a bad habit, it wa useful before version control systeuswere widely used or when they were inconvenient.
+If you need it sometime in future - you have a version control system, so you can always dig it out again.
+Commenting out dead code was once a bad habit, it was useful before version control systems were widely used or when they were inconvenient.

 ## Chapter 9: Organising Data